rubentrancoso/mailserver-quicksetup/README.md

 After doing a first install you will see how easy it is.

+For this server template, Webmail and Authoritative DNS was removed.

 At the momment it just do not cover some few steps that I will be working on to be solved.

 ## How to use it